Negative Side Effects Of Reclast

 Big Pharma only has so many hands to play in their drug-manufacturing card game.
 They come up with variations of dosage and form, but the danger and risk are still there.
 A good example of this is the way Reclast and Zometa are marketed.

 Zometa is used as a cancer treatment, specifically to prevent bone complications in female cancer patients.

 Many osteoporosis patients have no idea that these two drugs are, in fact, the same thing: Zoledronic acid.
 The only difference is that Zometa is given in 4mg doses, whereas Reclast is given in 5mg doses.
 Both are administered intravenously.

 Why subject your body to such drastic medication for osteoporosis?
 It’s not even a disease!

 There’s just no sound medical reason to use a drug as powerful as Zoledronic acid to treat osteoporosis, no matter what the drug is called.
 Osteoporosis is not a deadly disease.
-In fact, osteoporosis is the result of an imbalanced system, and that balance can be restored when you follow the Save Our Bones Program.
+In fact, osteoporosis is the result of an imbalanced system, and that balance can be restored when you follow the Osteoporosis Reversal Program.